-Many household plants can be toxic to pets, including sago palms, tulips, oleander, hyacinths, poinsettias, azaleas, lilies, and amaryllis.
+Many household and common garden plants can be toxic to pets, including sago palms, oleander, azaleas and lilies.
 Other plant products including onions, grapes and raisins are also categorized under the company’s plant toxicity code.

 Pet owners should exercise extra caution when pets are near these plants and abstain from giving grapes and raisins as treats.

 Pets will get into just about anything with bright colors and strong odors.
 Ingestion of cleaning supplies such as bleach, liquid potpourri, even deodorant or toiletries can result in an ill pet.

 This deadly ingredient in snail bait can also be ingested by pets.
 Signs usually occur quickly and include vomiting and whole body tremors or seizures.